Emtricitabine and tenofovir alafenamide (Oral)

 It is very important that your doctor check your progress at regular visits to make sure emtricitabine and tenofovir alafenamide is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-emtricitabine and tenofovir alafenamide may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood).
+Emtricitabine and tenofovir alafenamide may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood) and liver toxicity.
+These reactions are more common if you are a female, obese, or have been taking anti-HIV medicines for a long time.
 Call your doctor right away if you have abdominal or stomach discomfort, a decreased appetite, diarrhea, fast and shallow breathing, a general feeling of discomfort, muscle pain or cramping, nausea, shortness of breath, sleepiness, or unusual tiredness or weakness.

 Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.
 Autoimmune disorders such as Graves disease, polymyositis, and Guillain-Barré syndrome may also occur.